Is Fresh Pasta Better Than Dried Pasta?

 Colour

 Eggs give fresh pasta an appealing yellow hue that often looks more appetising than its dried, somewhat beige cousin.
-When chefs make a dough using just egg yolks, especially if they choose eggs from hens whose diet is rich in carotenoids, the colour of the dough can be an incredibly vibrant dark orange.
+When chefs make dough using only egg yolks, especially if they choose eggs from hens whose diet is rich in carotenoids, the colour of the dough can be an incredibly vibrant dark orange.

 Cost